diagrams/diagrams-doc/manual/diagrams-manual.rst

 result is just a translated version of `a2`.
 (In particular, `juxtapose` does not *combine* `a1` and `a2` in any way.)

-.. container:: todo

-  Instances:
+Instances: XXX

-  Further reading:
+Further reading: XXX

 Enveloped
 +++++++++